instana/agent-updates/AUTO_UPDATE_VERIFICATION.md

 ### Purpose
 The purpose of the verification step before a release to `public` is to ensure all artefacts needed for successful upgrade are available in the artifactory.
+It also ensures that a module can be updated from version `X` to `X+1` without any issues and errors.

 ### Steps